master3395/YOURLS-Upload-and-Shorten/README.md

   * Different ways to change the filename during the upload
   * Make a note about it for yourself in the YOURLS database (by default the title field is filled with the original filename and the alteration method)
   * Keep track of views/downloads via YOURLS´s history function
-  * Localization support (currently: English, Spanish, German, Simplified Chinese, more to come with the help of volounteers...)
+  * Localization support (currently: French, English, Spanish, German and Simplified Chinese.
+More translations provided by volounteers are greatly appreciated.)

 Requirements
 ------------